Grey parrot: Conservation

-Relationship to humans
+In captivity

 The species is common in captivity and regularly kept by humans as a companion parrot, prized for its ability to mimic human speech, which makes it one of the most popular avian pets.
 An escaped pet in Japan was returned to his owner after repeating the owner's name and address.

 Grey parrots are notorious for mimicking noises heard in their environment and using them tirelessly.
-They are highly intelligent birds, needing extensive behavioral and social enrichment as well as extensive attention in captivity or else they may become distressed.
+They are highly intelligent birds, needing extensive behavioural and social enrichment as well as extensive attention in captivity or else they may become distressed.
 Feather plucking is a common symptom seen among such distressed grey parrots, affecting up to 40% of captive individuals.
 They may also be prone to behavioural problems due to their sensitive nature.
 Social isolation hastens stress and aging.

 The grey parrot is a highly social species which relies on a flock-type structure, even when raised in captivity.
 Because they are so dependent on the other birds within their flock, much of their speech and vocal ability is acquired through interaction with the humans with whom they reside.
 Both wild and captive parrots have been shown to use contact calls, which allow them to interact with their flock mates and communicate information about their location, detection of predators, availability of food, and safety status.
 In addition, contact calls are used to form strong social bonds with their flock mates, or in the case of captive greys, with their human housemates.
 In captivity, they have been shown to display communicative competence, meaning they not only use human language correctly, but also in such a way that is appropriate for the social situation which they are in.

+In January 2024, keepers at the Lincolnshire Wildlife Park in Friskney, England, moved a notorious group of eight swearing parrots into a group of more than 100 birds in an attempt to "dilute" their excessive profane mimicry.